amertx/Smart-Mirror/README.md

 For more info [click here](https://devpost.com/software/smart-mirror-185q7v)

 # What's next for the smart mirror?
- Future versions of the smart mirror include adding a camera within the frame of the mirror so that when a certian user approcahes the mirror a customizes smart layout can be displayed.
+ Future versions of the smart mirror include adding a camera within the frame of the mirror so that when a different user looks at the mirror a customized smart layout can be displayed.